AsteriskAmpersand/Ice-Experimental/README.md

     - > Since these fertilizers have lost their main advantage of allowing hunters to stack fertilzers faster between quests, they are now positioned as slightly more efficient versions of the basic fertilizers.
 - Elder Melder:
   - Seasonal event tickets can be melded from 2 similar event tickets (down from 3).
-  - Melding recipes for Whetfish Fin and Whetfish Fin+ have been added.
+  - Whetfish Fin and Whetfish Fin+ can be melded.
 The plus variant is unlocked in MR.
+  - High Rank augment materials:
+    - Any of the 7 types of Warrior's Streamstones can be melded from 2 Warrior's Streamstones of any other type.
+    - Any of the 7 types of Hero's Streamstones can be melded from 2 Hero's Streamstones of any other type.
+    - 2 Warrior's Streamstones can be melded from a single Hero's Streamstone of the same type.
+    - Hero's Streamstones can be melded from 4 Warrior's Streamstones of the same type.
+  - Guiding Lands materials:
+    - Elder Dragonvein Bone can be melded from Elder Spiritvein Bone.
+    - Dragonvein Solid Bone can be melded from Spiritvein Solidbone.
+    - Heavy Dragonvein Bone can be melded from Spiritvein Slogbone.
+    - > These options were added to allow hunters to directly downgrade tempered bones into non-tempered variants, similar to other Guiding Lands materials.

 #### 【 Combat Changes 】 ####
 - Mantle Expiration: